Cosby's children books targeted for censorship

 Cosby's legacy has been undermined by sexual assault allegations from dozens of women.
 He is facing trial in Pennsylvania based on allegations from one woman.

-The ranking is based on 323 challenges reported to the office by school librarians across the country, the ALA said.
+The ranking is based on 323 challenges reported to the office in 2016 by school librarians across the country, the ALA said.
 The ALA's list does not specify where any of the challenges occurred.

 Challenges tend to come from parents or students who choose a book for some reason or another and bring it the principal to try to remove it permanently.